samyakjain5559/Maven_Projects/Shopping Api/README.md

 Note: If npm start fails make sure below two angular dependencies are properly installed and setup in local:
 (1) -> npm install -g @angular/cli@latest
 (2) -> npm install --save-dev @angular-devkit/build-angular

-Please feel free to contact lakshya@ualberta.ca if any questions with setup or permissions issue when accessing github repository